 Research in Progress

-“Customs and Border Protection (CBP) Activities and Hispanic Voter Suppression” (with Cory Smith)
+“Customs and Border Protection (CBP) Activities Mobilize Hispanic Voters” (with Cory Smith)

 “The Power of Repetition: An Online Experiment in China” (with Jie Bai, Nancy Qian)

 “The Power of Money: Evidence from a Bartering Platform” (with Suhas Vijaykumar, Michael Wong)

 “Candidate Information and Polarization of US Voters” (with Cory Smith)